RobertJGabriel/Robin/readme.md

 ![alt text](/assets/img/banner/readme.jpg "Robin")
+# NOTE: CAUSE OF FIREBASE 3.0 , The browser is broken for the moment .
+Currently been re written
 # About
 Robin is light weight award winning web browser.
 It is designed for low-end machines and for teachers and parents to block websites and terms.We are pleased to have won Two All-Ireland Eircom Spider awards.
 So far it has been downloaded 40,000 times.
 The goal is to build a free light weight browser with a built in filtering system.